atapas/react-package-publisher/README.md

 `react-package-publisher` is a toolkit for reactjs developers to build, test and publish a react component to the [Node Package Magaer(npm)](https://www.npmjs.com/).
 This project contains important commands in a script file to build, test and publish a package.

+> `react-show-greeting` is an example npm published using the `react-package-publisher`.

 # Usage

 - Fork or clone this repo.